awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 **Note**
 Although you can generate Amazon SES SMTP credentials for any IAM user, we recommend that you create a separate IAM user when you generate your SMTP credentials\.
 For information about why it is good practice to create users for specific purposes, go to [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html)\.

-The following pseudocode shows an algorithm that converts an AWS Secret Access Key to an Amazon SES SMTP password\.
+The following pseudocode shows an algorithm that converts an AWS secret access key to an Amazon SES SMTP password\.

 ```
- 1. // Modify this variable to include your AWS Secret Access Key
+ 1. // Modify this variable to include your AWS secret access key
  2. key = "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY";
  3.
  4. // Modify this variable to refer to the AWS Region that you want to use to send email.